-William H. Easter III was elected as a director of DCP Midstream GP, LLC in November 2005.
-Mr. Easter is Chairman of the Board, President and Chief Executive Officer of Duke Energy Field Services.
+William H. Easter III is Chairman of the Board, President and Chief Executive Officer of Duke Energy Field Services.
 Prior to joining Duke Energy Field Services in January 2004, Mr. Easter served as Vice President of State Government Affairs for ConocoPhillips from 2002 through 2003.
 From 1998 to 2002, Mr. Easter served as General Manager of the Gulf Coast business unit for Conoco Inc. and from 1992 to 1998 he served as Managing Director and Chief Executive Officer of Conoco Jet Nordic in Stockholm, Sweden.
 From March 2004 until March 2005, Mr. Easter served as a director of the general partner of TEPPCO Partners, L.P.

-Paul F. Ferguson, Jr. was elected as a director of DCP Midstream GP, LLC in November 2005.
-Mr. Ferguson was a director of the general partner of TEPPCO Partners, L.P. from October 2004 until his resignation in 2005.
+Paul F. Ferguson, Jr. was a director of the general partner of TEPPCO Partners, L.P. from October 2004 until his resignation in 2005.
 Mr. Ferguson was a member of the Compensation, Audit and Special Committees of the general partner of TEPPCO Partners, L.P.
 He was elected Chairman of the Audit Committee in October 2004.
 He served as Senior Vice President and Treasurer of Duke Energy from June 1997 to June 1998, when he retired.
 Mr. Ferguson served as Senior Vice President and Chief Financial Officer of PanEnergy Corp. from September 1995 to June 1997.
 He held various other financial positions with PanEnergy Corp. from 1989 to 1995 and served as Treasurer of Texas Eastern Corporation from 1988 to 1989.

-John E. Lowe was elected as a director of DCP Midstream GP, LLC in November 2005.
-Mr. Lowe is Executive Vice President, Planning, Strategy and Corporate Affairs of ConocoPhillips.
+John E. Lowe is Executive Vice President, Planning, Strategy and Corporate Affairs of ConocoPhillips.
 He has responsibility for planning and strategic transactions, emerging businesses, government affairs and communications.
 Mr. Lowe previously served as Senior Vice President, Corporate Strategy and Development and was responsible for the forward strategy, development opportunities and public relations functions of Phillips Petroleum Company.
 He was named to this position in 2001 after serving as Senior Vice President of Planning and Strategic transactions in 2000 and Vice President of Planning and Strategic Transactions in 1999.
 Lowe currently serves on the board of directors for Chevron Phillips Chemical Company, Duke Energy Field Services, the Houston Museum of Natural Science and the National Association of Manufacturers.
 He is a certified public accountant.